How to Fix LG Microwave Door Latch: Step-by-Step Repair Guide

 if that spring is straight up busted, you gotta use them, needle-nose pliers, to take that old piece of junk out, alright?
 But be careful with it, don’t want any springs flying around causing trouble.
 Once that bum spring is out, slap the new one in that same spot.

 Just make sure you get the tension right on that thing.
-Can’t have it too loose or too tight, gotta be that Goldilocks sweet spot, ya dig?
+Can’t have it too loose or too tight, gotta be that Goldilocks sweet spot.
 Get it right and that door will be swinging properly again, no cap.

 Reassemble Door Ensuring Proper Part Alignment

 Alright, time to put this door back together, you heard?
-Make sure all the parts are in the right spots though, can’t be having any pieces missing or outta place.
+Make sure all the parts are in the right spots though, can’t have any pieces missing or outta place.

-Double-check that ish before you start screwin’ that door back onto the microwave.
-Ain’t no point putting in all that work if the door still gonna be janky, nah mean?
+Double-check that ish before you start screwing that door back onto the microwave.
+Ain’t no point putting in all that work if the door still gonna be janky.

-Take your time, get it right the first time, then plug that bad boy in and you’re good to go, fam.
+Take your time, get it right the first time, then plug that bad boy in and you are good to go, fam.

 Test Door Operation and Adjust as Necessary